sahaalaf/simple-blog-react/README.md

-# BlogX
+# 🌟 BlogX

-BlogX is a dynamic blogging platform built with React, Tailwind CSS, and React Router.
-It features a responsive design, user authentication with Google OAuth, and toast notifications for a seamless user experience.
-The project uses static JSON data for managing blog content.
+BlogX is a dynamic blogging platform developed during my internship at **Codex Cue**.
+Built with **React**, **Tailwind CSS**, and **React Router**, this project features a responsive design, user authentication with Google OAuth, and toast notifications for a seamless user experience.
+It utilizes static JSON data for managing and displaying blog content.

-## Features
+## 🚀 Features

 - **Dynamic Navbar and Footer:** Interactive and responsive design.
 - **Google OAuth Integration:** Secure authentication for users.